 How to Practice the Notes

-Since we’ve been talking about C, let’s talk about how you can practice finding this note – and any others.
+Since we’ve been talking about C, let’s talk about how you can practice finding this piano note – and any others.
 But let me put your mind at ease first.
 You don’t need to know how to read music notes.

 Start at middle C just like I’ve already described.
 Found it yet?
 Great.
 Now, let’s look at the 7 white keys to its right.
 In order, they are named D, E, F, G, A, and B.

 That set of 8 white keys is what you need to practice.
-You need to learn their names, and here’s the important part: you need to be able to find them without counting up from middle C or any other notes.
+You need to learn their names, and here’s the important part: You need to be able to find them without counting up from middle C or any other piano notes.
 You should eventually be able to identify any of these notes by sight, without counting on your fingers or hesitating.
 It doesn’t really matter how many octaves on a piano there are – you just need to know the notes.